BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/v1-2022/usage-each-page/info.md

 # Getting Started

 This section contains information about how to use the device information page of the dashboard to see information.

+# Getting Started / Setup

+This section contains information about how to use the dashboard to see information.

+To begin, we must first visit our hosted webapp by clicking on [this link.](https://bcitema-f85bf.web.app/)

+Here you will be greeted by the map page, and instructions on navigating this page can be found [here.](https://bcit-reseach-long-term-issp.github.io/docs/dashboard/user-manual/map)

+Instructions for navigating the device information page can be found [here.](https://bcit-reseach-long-term-issp.github.io/docs/dashboard/user-manual/info)

+Instructions on how to modify device thresholds and locations can be found [here.](https://bcit-reseach-long-term-issp.github.io/docs/dashboard/user-manual/management)

 ## Viewing Device and Sensor Statistics